bdhobare/movies/README.md

 All the unit tests are under *src/test*

+The two tests check if login is working and that a movie can be saved with the correct entities or can't otherwise.

 # CI and CD with Travis
 The repository is integrated with Travis CI.
-The two tests check if login is working and that a movie can be saved with the correct entities or can't otherwise.
+The configuration file can be found at `.travis.yml`

 Once a user commits to the master branch, Travis runs the automated tests and if they succeed it deploy it with the `deploy.sh` file.